 Due to the continual advancement of technology, computing capabilities and other developments including increasing digitisation of information and global reach, the use of social media and the continually evolving external cyber threat landscape, the Group may be subject to malicious and unauthorised attempts to penetrate the network security and misappropriate confidential information or materially compromise the security of our assets, employees and the public.
-This can be illustrated by the recent "WannaCry" ransomware cyber-attack which, although it did not adversely affect the Group, did impact around 200,000 computers or networks in around 150 countries worldwide.
-The Group is also vulnerable to the potential viral effect of employees, consumers or 'hacktivist' groups using social media channels that could expose the Group to legal liabilities, damage the Group's reputation or the disclosure of confidential information.
+The Group is also vulnerable to the potential viral effect of employees, consumers or 'hacktivist' groups using social media channels that could expose the Group to legal liabilities, damage the Group's reputation or lead to the disclosure of confidential information.
+In particular, following the public deterioration in the relationship between Russia and the UK, the cyber threat from other nation state hackers remains very high.